How to Build a Healthy Restaurant Menu

 How to Design a Healthy Menu

-At the end of the study, the establishments who participated significantly increased offerings of dishes including whole grains, vegetable and fruit sides, and decreased fried dishes.
+At the end of the study, the establishments who participated significantly increased offerings of dishes including whole grains, vegetable, and fruit sides, and decreased fried dishes.
 For the fried dishes that were still offered, oil type was switched from vegetable oil or high oleic acid sunflower oil, for a healthier option.
 These same strategies can be implemented in the United States.

 Along with offering healthier options, the layout of a menu can have an impact on whether or not patrons choose healthier options.
 According to menu engineer Gregg Rapp, restaurants can use visual cues on menus to highlight items they want to sell.
-Using photographs of entrees, placing menu items within the “prime real estate” sections of menu (at the top of columns or within a highlighted box) are two ways to increase sales of specific menu items.
+Using photographs of entrees, placing menu items within the “prime real estate” sections of the menu (at the top of columns or within a highlighted box) are two ways to increase sales of specific menu items.
 Traditionally these strategies have been used to promote the most popular (and often the most food cost friendly) items on a menu, not necessarily the healthiest menu options.

-Restaurants that want to offer a healthy menu should consider highlighting items that are low fat, smaller portions, contain more fruits, vegetables and whole grains and less of the higher fat and higher calorie meals.
+Restaurants that want to offer a healthy menu should consider highlighting items that are low fat, smaller portions, contain more fruits, vegetables, and whole grains and less of the higher fat and higher calorie meals.

 Menu size and price placement are other ways for restaurants to encourage customers to choose healthy menu items.
-According the Rapp, larger menus hinder the ability to influence customers actions, so if you want to encourage healthy meals, consider limiting the amount of unhealthy items on the menu.
+According to the Rapp, larger menus hinder the ability to influence customers actions, so if you want to encourage healthy meals, consider limiting the number of unhealthy items on the menu.
 Being mindful of prices is also important.
 Lining prices up in one column allows for customers to easily find the most inexpensive item on the menu, increasing the likelihood of buying it.
 Staggering prices within the menu description makes it harder for customers to zero in on the cheapest option.

 Train Your Restaurant Staff to Promote Healthy Menu Items

 There are many small things restaurants can do to make their menus healthier, while still keeping food cost down and maintaining a profit.
-Obviously a case of fresh strawberries has a significantly shorter shelf life than a box of frozen French fries.
+Obviously, a case of fresh strawberries has a significantly shorter shelf life than a box of frozen French fries.
 This is one of the main obstacles restaurants face when trying to provide healthy options.
 Making sure that your staff is trained to encourage healthier items, such as when customers ask for suggestions, ensures that the most perishable items are used first.

 A well-trained kitchen staff is also essential for making a healthy menu affordable.
 Not only does the head chef need to know how to prepare and present healthy menu items in a pleasing manner, he or she also needs to know how to cross utilize ingredients to decrease food waste.

 Creating a healthy restaurant menu is not hard and does not have to cost restaurants a lot of money.
 Nor does it require a total brand makeover.
-Any restaurant, from an independently owned diner to a multi-unit national chain can offer healthy options and implement strategies that help consumer make healthier choices.
+Any restaurant, from an independently owned diner to a multi-unit national chain can offer healthy options and implement strategies that help the consumer make healthier choices.